The Teenage Years – An Age of Opportunity

 One of our most popular electives in recent years has been Outdoor Education.
 Students participate in a very broad range of physical activities which not only develops their skills in diverse areas, but also challenges them to develop mental strength to overcome adversity, learn to work as a team more effectively, and confront personal fears.

 Food Tech has also been an extremely popular elective choice.
 The curriculum includes a number of opportunities for hospitality students to obtain real life industry experience through catering and serving at a number of school functions.
 Years 9/10 students also run their own cafe for a day (‘Cafe 101’), to which parents and friends are invited.

 Music & Performing Arts

 Students love the opportunity to flex their artistic and performing muscles, and are given plenty of opportunities to do so.
 Several musical and performing arts events are held annually.
 Our Music Elective subject also gives students the opportunity to extend their musical abilities in singing, composing, playing instruments and performing.

 …And So Much More!

-Whether it be in Textiles & Advanced Craft, Industrial Design, Electronics, Art or Digital Technologies, our students never cease to amaze us with the high quality of projects they produce.
+Whether it be in Textiles & Advanced Craftsmanship, Drama, Industrial Design, Electronics, Art or Digital Technologies, our students never cease to amaze us with the high quality of projects they produce.
 Forgive us for being a little bit proud of the accomplishments of these wonderful young people!